-Our Charitable Aim; for the public benefit, to act as a community media and youth arts resource for young people from the age of 11 years (& adults) from disadvantaged communities by providing advice and assistance and organising programmes of physical, educational and other activities.
+Our Charitable Aim is, for the public benefit, to act as a community media and youth arts’ resource for young people from the age of 11 years old onwards (& adults) from disadvantaged communities, by providing advice and assistance and organising programmes of physical, educational and other activities.

 FOUNDER & CEO

 National Youth Strategy winner, Clore Leadership Fellow and British Council Young Creative Entrepreneur, Trevor Blackman, has been different since the day he was born.
 At the age of 14 this blue head, then silver head, then blonde head and now bald head, marched into BBC Leicester and demanded a job.
 They gave him one, not because of his wacky hair, but because a producer looked at him and saw he had the passion.

 “You just need the chance to prove you can do it- so here is your chance!!”

 Since then, Trevor has proven he can do anything and everything, even with words of discouragement.
 One of the most magnificent being the take over of the iconic National Gallery and Trafalgar square, (which proves that APE Media started flash mobs), as part of the Festival of Youth Arts.

 Trevor has successfully been a producer, presenter, scriptwriter, actor, director, manager, mentor, entrepreneur and he’s still looking young.